 The undergraduate program in Justice and Public Safety (JPS) offers the Bachelor of Science degree to the person seeking comprehensive education for a professional career in the justice and public safety field.
-The pattern for this major provides a broad academic preparation in both general education and advanced course work of a specialized nature.
+This major provides broad academic preparation in both general education and advanced course work of a specialized nature in either the Criminal Justice track or the Legal Studies track.
 The program is designed for the student who clearly demonstrates an aptitude and promise for a career within the structure of the justice and public safety field.